 By eating a balanced diet you are more likely to get all the nutrients you need for your brain to stay healthy.
-The NHS Eatwell guide shows what food groups make up a balanced diet and roughly how much of each is needed to stay healthy.
+The NHS Eatwell Guide shows what food groups make up a balanced diet and roughly how much of each is needed to stay healthy.

-For more information search 'Eatwell Guide' on the NHS website - www.nhs.uk
+For more information visit www.nhs.uk/eatwellguide